jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > **Technobabble: When to use Phoenix vs Other web frameworks?**

-> Phoenix is still a newer technology, but it's well past 1.0 and stable enough to run production apps (and the underlying technologies- Elixir and Erlang- are rock solid).
+> Phoenix is still a newer technology, but it's well past 1.0 and stable enough to run production apps (and the underlying technologies--Elixir and Erlang--are rock solid).

 > If you're starting a new project, choose Phoenix!
 But if you have a legacy project then there are more tradeoffs to consider.